alinapukhovskaya/knowledge-governance-saas/README.md

 ### Discovery

-The assessment drew on stakeholder conversations across multiple functions (IT operations, learning and development, compliance, engineering leadership) and technical analysis of the knowledge platform configuration, including AI assistant integration mechanics and content ingestion requirements.
+The assessment drew on stakeholder conversations across multiple functions and technical analysis of the knowledge platform configuration, including AI assistant integration mechanics and content ingestion requirements.

 ### Diagnostic Framework